 Once regarded as a flagship of Egyptian manufacturing, Nasr was among the hundreds of state-owned companies placed under commercial management in 1991, but not privatized.
 After struggling for many years with loss-making subsidiaries, the Council of Ministers slated it for liquidation in 2009, and production ceased.
-But in April 2013, then minister of military production Lieutenant General Rida Hafez proposed reviving Nasr's four factories under the aegis of the MOMP, and later promised that the company would build the first fully Egyptian car within two years.
-144
+But in April 2013, then minister of military production Lieutenant General Rida Hafez proposed reviving Nasr's four factories under the aegis of the MOMP, and later promised that the company would build the first fully Egyptian car within two years.144

 Hafez's proposal generated resistance from retired officers heading other companies whose approval was needed.
-The head of the Holding Company for Metallurgical Industries, to which Nasr Automotive Manufacturing Company belonged, claimed publicly to support its transfer to the MOMP, but only on the condition that the ministry assumed the company's debt-then EP1.2 billion (\$172 million)-and committed to paying its remaining workforce for another three years (a total cost of EP180-EP216 million).
-Hafez, conversely, wished the holding company to absorb the debt.
-The retired major general who was executive director of the Egyptian Automobile Manufacturers Association, which stood to lose from the revival of Nasr and competition by the MOMP, was more openly opposed, claiming that restoring the company would require \$10 billion in investments.
-Hafez's death precluded completion of the transfer, which was blocked by his successor Major General Ibrahim Younes.
-Younes now made the MOMP's acquisition of Nasr subject to finding a major global partner who could guarantee production of at least 200,000 vehicles annually, an impossible condition.
-Hafe in the Holding Company for Metallurgical Industries, to which was blocked by his successor Major General Ibrahim Younes.
-Younes now made the MOMP's acquisition of Nasr subject to finding a major global partner who could guarantee production of at least 200,000 vehicles annually, an impossible condition.
+The head of the Holding Company for Metallurgical Industries, to which Nasr Automotive Manufacturing Company belonged, claimed publicly to support its transfer to the MOMP, but only on the condition that the ministry assumed the company's debt-then EP1.2 billion (\$172 million)-and committed to paying its remaining workforce for another three years (a total cost of EP180-EP216 million).145 Hafez, conversely, wished the holding company to absorb the debt.
+The retired major general who was executive director of the Egyptian Automobile Manufacturers Association, which stood to lose from the revival of Nasr and competition by the MOMP, was more openly opposed, claiming that restoring the company would require \$10 billion in investments.146 Hafez's death precluded completion of the transfer, which was blocked by his successor Major General Ibrahim Younes.
+Younes now made the MOMP's acquisition of Nasr subject to finding a major global partner who could guarantee production of at least 200,000 vehicles annually, an impossible condition.147

 The idea of reviving Nasr refused to die, however.
 In October 2015, its supporters resumed lobbying Assar, who had succeeded Younes as the head of the MOMP.
-Assar confirmed two months later that the company's fate was still under review, but showed little interest in absorbing it within his ministry.
-Apparently, neither the military's professed interest in helping to save leading national economic enterprises nor the perception among its critics that it seeks merely to raid civilian assets outweighed realistic market thinking with respect to Nasr.
-Various ideas were floated over the next four years, including an announcement in September 2017 that Nasr would be restructured with the assistance of the MOMP, but none of this materialized, and the Ministry of Public Enterprise Sector once again took up the search for foreign partners as part of its plan to develop troubled public sector companies in 2019.
-149
+Assar confirmed two months later that the company's fate was still under review, but showed little interest in absorbing it within his ministry.148 Apparently, neither the military's professed interest in helping to save leading national economic enterprises nor the perception among its critics that it seeks merely to raid civilian assets outweighed realistic market thinking with respect to Nasr.
+Various ideas were floated over the next four years, including an announcement in September 2017 that Nasr would be restructured with the assistance of the MOMP, but none of this materialized, and the Ministry of Public Enterprise Sector once again took up the search for foreign partners as part of its plan to develop troubled public sector companies in 2019.149